The three pillars of financial inclusion

 The insights gained from the Global Financial Inclusion Index will help inform how Principal considers future products, services, and investments, our philanthropic efforts, and the organizations and companies we collaborate with to advance financial security.

-Long term, the Index will enable Principal and our partners to take a more nuanced and informed approach to the ongoing dialogue around financial inclusion as a core component of financial security.
+Long term, the Index will enable Principal and others to take a more nuanced and informed approach to the ongoing dialogue around financial inclusion as a core component of financial security.
 Use of data-driven insights will provide clearer understanding of the barriers to financial security and allow all of us to produce alternative pathways that broaden access to financial solutions and support.

 How does the Index define financial inclusion?